 In 2018, this exhibition debuted at the Sugar Hill Museum of Art and Storytelling located in Central Harlem — where middle school literacy rates rank at 30% of the city-wide median and where Bibliobandido becomes urgent.
 In 2019, the exhibition travelled to the STAMPS Gallery at the University of Michigan, Ann Arbor, curated by Srimoyee Mitra.

 Marisa Morán Jahn’s collaborators for this installation include Dario Nunez-Armeni and Amy Rosenblum-Martín.
-Previous collaborators” youth in Honduras, communities in Queens NY, Seattle, and the artist’s preschool and kindergartens in NYC.
+Previous collaborators: youth in Honduras, communities in Queens NY, Rachel McIntire, Seattle Public Library, and the artist’s preschool and kindergartens in NYC.